Exciting Announcements: PAIFF Winter Early Bird Bi-monthly Awards

 Directed by Jesse Stewart (USA)

-Piggy Duster follows a teenage girl and her stepfather on a rugged camping trip at 10,000 feet where an encounter with a curious grizzly bear interrupts their attempt to repair a strained relationship.
-The film draws on the emotional terrain of family bonds, outdoor memory, and the fragile distance between fear and connection.
+Piggy Duster follows a teenage girl and her stepfather on a rugged camping trip at 10,000 feet.
+Their adventure takes an unexpected turn when they encounter a curious grizzly bear.
+This moment interrupts their attempt to repair a strained relationship.
+The film beautifully explores the emotional terrain of family bonds, outdoor memories, and the delicate balance between fear and connection.

-Director Jesse Stewart is a Colorado filmmaker whose work began in music videos and motorsports coverage before expanding into award-winning narrative shorts.
-After time spent leading film and theatre projects in China, he founded Epocene Motion Picture Company to explore themes of nature, humanity, and modern life.
+Director Jesse Stewart is a talented filmmaker from Colorado.
+He began his career in music videos and motorsports coverage before transitioning to award-winning narrative shorts.
+After leading film and theater projects in China, he founded Epocene Motion Picture Company.
+His work delves into themes of nature, humanity, and modern life.

-The film has already screened at SoHo International Film Festival, Julien Dubuque International Film Festival, Pittsburgh Independent Film Festival, Port Townsend Film Festival, and won Audience Choice for Best Feature Narrative at the Amarillo International Film Festival.
+Piggy Duster has already screened at prestigious festivals, including the SoHo International Film Festival, Julien Dubuque International Film Festival, Pittsburgh Independent Film Festival, and Port Townsend Film Festival.
+It even won the Audience Choice for Best Feature Narrative at the Amarillo International Film Festival!

 Best Documentary (Music Bio): Big Mama Thornton: I Can’t Be Anyone But Me